Best Heart Rate Monitor Reviews 2014

 Usually you’ll have to program your watch with your age so it can predict your maximum possible heart beats per minute.
 Once it knows your max it uses its in-built smarts to calculate your corresponding “zones”.
 When you’re exercising with the watch it will beep to let you know when you’re not in the zone you should be.
 This is essentially the reason why a HR watch is so good at increasing your fitness and preventing over training.

-Which is Best Heart Rate Monitor Brand – Polar, Garmin or Timex?
+Which is the Best Heart Rate Monitor Brand – Polar, Garmin or Timex?

 The industry is dominated by the brands Polar, Garmin and Timex.
 I have done extensive reviews for each and learned each brand’s Pros and Cons.